 We find that PG&E's proposal to restructure its asset holdings is just and reasonable, subject to conditions.
 Of the 4,616 MMcf/d that the Reliability Standard requires, PG&E intends to supply 857 MMcf/d from its storage assets.
 Prior to the DOGGR May 19 Rule, PG&E's storage assets were able to supply 1,320 MMcf/d of withdrawal capacity.
 However, PG&E will lose 40 percent of that capacity, bringing its total withdrawal capacity down to approximately 795 MMcf/d, which will be further reduced after PG&E decommissions or sells Los Medanos and Pleasant Creek.
-PG&E plans to decommission or sell those storage fields so that it can centralize its storage operations at McDonald Island and avoid bringing its smaller storage fields into compliance with the DOGGR May 19 Rule.
-Thus, for PG&E to make up the difference between its pre-DOGGR May 19 Rule storage capacity and the 875 MMcf/d of withdrawal capacity that it needs to source from its storage assets to meet the Reliability Standard, it plans to build 11 new wells at McDonald Island and use its share in Gill Ranch.
+PG&E plans to decommission or sell those storage fields so that it can centralize its storage operations at McDonald Island, avoid bringing its smaller storage fields into compliance with the DOGGR May 19 Rule, and take advantage of less costly, more modern storage services.